-We estimate that we will receive net proceeds of approximately \$150,385,000 million from the issuance of common units in this offering, after deducting underwriting discounts and estimated offering expenses.
-We intend to use the net proceeds from this offering (i) to partially fund the approximately \$311,500,000 aggregate purchase price of, including the \$30,224,500 deposit for, Isiodos Product Carrier S.A., a Liberian corporation, Titanas Product Carrier S.A., a Liberian corporation, Dias Container Carrier S.A., a Marshall Islands corporation, Poseidon Container Carrier S.A., a Marshall Islands corporation, and Atrotos Container Carrier S.A., a Liberian corporation, the vessel-owning subsidiaries of each of the Dropdown Vessels, (ii) to repurchase from Capital Maritime and cancel an aggregate of 5,950,610 common units upon completion of this offering, and (iii) for general partnership purposes.
+We estimate that we will receive net proceeds of approximately \$ million from the issuance of common units in this offering, after deducting underwriting discounts and estimated offering expenses.
+We intend to use the net proceeds from this offering (i) to partially fund the approximately \$311,500,000 aggregate purchase price of, including the \$30,224,500 deposit for, Isiodos Product Carrier S.A., a Liberian corporation, Titanas Product Carrier S.A., a Liberian corporation, Dias Container Carrier S.A., a Marshall Islands corporation, Poseidon Container Carrier S.A., a Marshall Islands corporation, and Atrotos Container Carrier S.A., a Liberian corporation, the vessel-owning subsidiaries of each of the Dropdown Vessels, (ii) to repurchase from Capital Maritime and cancel an aggregate of up to common units upon completion of this offering, and (iii) for general partnership purposes.
 The per unit purchase price of the common units to be repurchased from Capital Maritime will be equal to the per unit offering price (net of underwriting discount) of the common units in this offering.
 Capital Maritime expects to use the net proceeds it receives from this repurchase to partially fund its newbuilding installment payments for the Dropdown Vessels.

 Capital Maritime is our affiliate and, as sole member of our general partner, controls the appointment of three of the eight members of our board of directors.
 Capital Maritime is controlled by the Marinakis family, including Evangelos M. Marinakis, our chairman, which prior to giving effect to this offering and the expected repurchase of common units from Capital Maritime may be deemed to beneficially own a 27.1% interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime.
 The expected repurchase is an arm's-length transaction that was discussed and unanimously approved by each of the conflicts committee of our board of directors and our entire board of directors.
-Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and 5,950,610 common units are repurchased), Capital Maritime may be deemed to beneficially own a 14.9% interest in us through its beneficial ownership of common units and Class B Units, and the Marinakis family may be deemed to beneficially own an 18.7% interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime.
+Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and common units are repurchased), Capital Maritime may be deemed to beneficially own a % interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime.